 Disqualification: Many users have stated that too much time was spent time completing screening questions only to be told they do not qualify for that particular survey.
 Many users feel this is misleading and represented a waste of time.

 No payment: Because SurveySay sends its users to a variety of other survey sites, many of these individual sites have minimum payouts or a threshold that must be reached before the users can request a payment.
 These minimum payouts are sometimes as high as $25-$30 and it can be very difficult to reach this threshold if SurveySay is constantly sending you to new websites.
 Some users have claimed that they have been unable to request payment even when they reached the minimum payout, but since SurveySay doesn’t pay users directly, the company that was actually paying for the surveys may be accountable for these cases.

 Additional Emails: Users have reported that signing up with SurveySay has resulted in a proliferation of spam emails.
 The SurveySay website is not directly responsible for these additional emails; however, the nature of SurveySay is such that it redirects customers to external sites that may have unscrupulous policies about sending irrelevant or spam emails.

 Not all reviews are complaints about SurveySay.
-One user (albeit in 2010) reported that she earned money quite easily using SurveySay.
-Others have posted on various blogs and social media websites that you certainly won’t get rich with SurveySay, and generally you won’t even make a living, but it’s a valid way to make a little extra cash on the side if you have some time and a lot of patience.
+Some have posted on various blogs and social media websites that you certainly won’t get rich with SurveySay, and generally, you won’t even make a living, but it’s a valid way to make a little extra cash on the side if you have some time and a lot of patience.
 The SurveySay reviews are lackluster.